§01overview

 }

-SYEN Audit supports eleven event classes covering the full lifecycle of an AI-assisted workflow.
+syen comply supports eleven event classes covering the full lifecycle of an ai-assisted workflow.
 EXECUTION and OUTCOME are required for initial integration.

 |---|---|---|